AliAskariGithub/AI-Spec-Driven-Book/fullstack/frontend-book/docs/module-2/index.md

 ---
 sidebar_position: 1
-title: "Module 2: The Digital Twin"
+title: "Module 2: Robot Kinematics & Physical Structure"
-description: "Understanding physics simulation and digital twins for humanoid robots using Gazebo and Unity"
+description: "Understanding robot kinematics and physical structure for humanoid robots including links, joints, coordinate frames, and URDF models"
 ---

-# Module 2: The Digital Twin (Gazebo & Unity)
+# Module 2: Robot Kinematics & Physical Structure

 ## Overview

 Welcome to Module 2 of our robotics education platform!
-In this module, we'll explore the fascinating world of digital twins and simulation in robotics.
-Building on your knowledge of ROS 2 from Module 1, you'll learn how to create virtual environments that mirror real-world robotic systems.
+In this module, we'll explore the fascinating world of robot kinematics and physical structure.
+Building on your knowledge of ROS 2 from Module 1, you'll learn how humanoid robots are physically constructed, how their joints and links move, and how to mathematically describe their structure and motion.

 ## Learning Objectives

 By the end of this module, you will be able to:
-- Understand the purpose and benefits of digital twin simulation in robotics
+- Identify and describe the links, joints, and coordinate frames of a humanoid robot
-- Set up physics simulations in Gazebo with gravity, collisions, and dynamics
+- Perform forward kinematics calculations to determine end-effector positions from joint angles
-- Configure sensor simulations including LiDAR, depth cameras, and IMUs
+- Perform inverse kinematics calculations to determine joint angles for desired positions
-- Implement basic human-robot interaction in Unity
+- Understand humanoid joint constraints and motion limits that affect robot movement
-- Compare the use cases for Gazebo versus Unity in robotics applications
+- Analyze URDF models and map them to both simulated and real robot configurations

 ## Prerequisites